Nitrokey/nitrokey-documentation/hsm/faq.rst

 **Q:** What is the User PIN for?
-   The PIN is at least 6-digits long and is used to get access to the contect of the Nitrokey.
-This is the PIN you will use a lot in every day use
+   The PIN is at least 6-digits long and is used to get access to the content of the Nitrokey.
+This is the PIN you will use a lot in every day use.

    The PIN can have up to 16 digits and other characters (e.g. alphabetic and special characters).
 But as the PIN is blocked as soon three wrong